HackingEDU/app/README.md

 ```
 and ask me for the password

 - Changes should update automatically.
-Should the app stop running, navigate to `/home/james/app` and run:
+Should the app stop running on the server, navigate to `/home/james/app` and run:
 ```bash
 forever start -c "npm start" .
 ```